la2050/challenge/_2021/live/end-homelessness-california-dba-the-shower-of-hope.md

   service centers, our community hubs serve to bring the services, hygiene and dignity to our unhoused Angelenos.
 A $100,000 grant would allow us to open two new community resource hubs in service deprived areas of LA County allowing us to serve an additional 80 Angelenos weekly.
 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   As of the first quarter of 2021, we have partnered with Occidental College’s Department of Critical Theory and Social Justice to examine the impact and well being of guests at 6-7 of our shower sites in order to fully gauge their behavior and the impact of our services.
 We measure a wide range of KPIs to understand and measure success in the following areas: Distance travelled to attend a shower site Self-reported satisfaction before and after a shower Reported statements on next action (e.g. are you going to see a case manager after the shower?)
 We also measure success by daily showers provided at each side in order to gauge how many individuals we are able to provide showers with on a daily and monthly basis.
 We want to ensure that we are setting our Organization up where we are truly needed and where we can meet our unhoused neighbors who have been overlooked.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '4000' Describe how Los Angeles County will be different if your work is successful.: >- Since our launch back in 2017, we have expanded operations across LA county and the wider Southern California region to provide services to our neighbors
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '4000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '66000' Describe how Los Angeles County will be different if your work is successful.: >- Since our launch back in 2017, we have expanded operations across LA county and the wider Southern California region to provide services to our neighbors